 - Search for and invite internal participants (app users) to meetings.

-- Search for, invite and add new external participants (non app users) to the workspace's External participant list.
+- Search for, invite and add new external users (non app users) to the workspace's External users list.

 - Receive meeting invitations (with notifications in the app and emails) and respond whether they are attending or not (via the app).